-Rather than using traditional pseudo-random numbers, several hardware techniques are available to improve the efficiency of the randomisation.
+Rather than using traditional pseudo-random numbers, several hardware techniques are available to improve the efficiency of the randomisation; true random nomber generation via hardware was used as early as the 1940s (see [6] pp. 173-174).
 A train of random pulses can be used instead of random integers to control the toggling.
 The pulse train can be generated using noise, and probabilities can be combined using a logical and-gate.
 The generator must produce a spike train with a random delay between subsequent spikes, and the spikes must be wide enough to toggle a latch.
 The average delay between subsequent spikes (called the "period") must be controllable.
 Ideally, the period will grow exponentially longer over the duration of a 3SAT search.
 We propose to vary the supply voltage of the circuit over time along a negative exponential: